 Our environmental stakeholders include the Environment Protection Authority, Department of Planning and Environment, Department of Primary Industries, the Office of Environment and Heritage and Local Government regarding licensing and compliance issues.

-Environmental inspections, and the resulting Environmental Inspection Reports, are an important proactive tool for ensuring that Roads and Maritime construction and maintenance activities comply with contractual and legislative requirements.
+Environmental inspections, and the resulting Environmental Inspection Reports, are an important proactive tool for ensuring that Transport for NSW construction and maintenance activities comply with contractual and legislative requirements.

 The Environmental Inspection Guidance Note outlines the purpose of the Environmental Inspection Report and provides guidance on completing its various components.
 Please contact us for further information.